SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 This enables many features we are already used to, such as:

-- Knowing whether a user is currently authenticared, allowing for the display of personal data
+- Knowing whether a user is currently authenticated, allowing for the display of personal data

 - Identifying the exact user account currently in use